-89.4(1) Form of return.
+- 89.4(1) Form of return.
 The form of the fiduciary return shall be prescribed by the director.
-It shall conform as nearly as possible to the federal fiduciary return.

-89.4(2) Required federal returns and schedules.
+It shall conform as nearly as possible to the federal fiduciary return. - 89.4(2) Required federal returns and schedules.
 Nonresident estates with Iowa taxable income and trusts with situs outside Iowa with Iowa taxable income must submit a copy of the federal fiduciary return with the Iowa return.
-Estates of Iowa decedents and trusts with a situs in Iowa must submit copies of the federal schedules that substantiate gross income, deductions and ordinary and throwback distributions to beneficiaries with the Iowa return.

-89.4(3) Same form for nonresident estates and foreign situs trusts.
-Nonresident estates and foreign situs trusts shall use the same form for reporting Iowa taxable income as prescribed for resident estates and trusts with a situs in Iowa.

-89.4(4) Accounting period-tax year.
+Estates of Iowa decedents and trusts with a situs in Iowa must submit copies of the federal schedules that substantiate gross income, deductions and ordinary and throwback distributions to beneficiaries with the Iowa return. - 89.4(3) Same form for nonresident estates and foreign situs trusts.
+Nonresident estates and foreign situs trusts shall use the same form for reporting Iowa taxable income as prescribed for resident estates and trusts with a situs in Iowa. - 89.4(4) Accounting period-tax year.
 The initial fiduciary return may reflect either a calendar or fiscal year accounting period, without the department's prior approval.
 If a fiscal year is elected, it may end on the last day of any month, except December, but in no case shall the fiscal year adopted be for a period longer than the last day of the month preceding the decedent's death or the month the trust was created.
 The accounting period for the purpose of the tax imposed by Iowa Code section 422.6 must be the same accounting period that is adopted for federal income tax purposes.
 This limitation is equally applicable to estates of resident and nonresident decedents and trusts with a situs within and without Iowa.
-If the taxable year is a calendar year until authorization is granted to change to a fiscal year.
+If the taxpayer has not adopted a taxable year prior to the time the return is due to be filed and the tax paid, the taxable year is a calendar year until authorization is granted to change to a fiscal year.
 See 26 U.S.C.
-Sections 441 to 443, federal regulations Sections 1.441 - 1(g)(3) and 1.442.2.
+Sections 441 to 443, federal regulations Sections 1.441 1(g)(3) and 1.442.2.